pomelott/npm-extra/README.md

      npme un --no-save vue
  ```
 ### Config
-* confg base cmd, has been set to yarn by default.
+* confg base cmd, has been set to yarn by default(now supports npm and yarn).

 ```
     npme config -b yarn